antondc/data-structures-and-algorithms/src/02_algorithms/05_graph_algorithms/03_shortest_path/02_bellman_ford/README.md

     G = [
       (A, B, 4),
       (A, C, 2),
-      (B, C, 5),
+      (B, C, -5),
       (B, D, 10),
       ...
     ]

-    BELLMAN_FORD(graph, V, source):
+    BELLMAN_FORD(edges, vertices, source):
-      FOR EACH node IN V:
+      FOR EACH node IN vertices:
         distances[node] = ∞
       distances[source] = 0

-      FOR i FROM 1 TO V - 1:
+      FOR i FROM 1 TO LENGTH OF vertices - 1:
-        FOR EACH (u, v, weight) IN graph:
+        FOR EACH (u, v, weight) IN edges:
           IF distances[u] + weight < distances[v]:
             distances[v] = distances[u] + weight

       // Check for negative-weight cycles
-      FOR EACH (u, v, weight) IN graph:
+      FOR EACH (u, v, weight) IN edges:
         IF distances[u] + weight < distances[v]:
           ERROR: Negative-weight cycle detected